Azure/fta-cloudarchitecture/README.md

-# FastTrack for Azure: Well-Architected
+# FastTrack for Azure: Cloud architecture

-This is the companion repo for the _Well-Architected 1:many session_ run periodically by the FastTrack for Azure team.
-This repo contains the presentation material and other assets for this 90 minute session.
+This is the companion repo for the _Cloud architecture 1:many session_ run periodically by the Microsoft FastTrack for Azure team.
+This repo contains the presentation material and other assets for this session.

 > For more information about the FastTrack for Azure team and 1:many sessions, visit [Azure.com/FastTrack].